-The three tables below highlight the increase in Medicare-subsidised mental health-specific services from 2015-2016 to 2019-20 on the Gold Coast.
+The tables below highlight the increase in Medicare-subsidised mental health-specific services from 2015-2016 to 2019-20 on the Gold Coast.
 This increase in GP, clinical psychologists, and other allied health providers Medicare-subsidised mental health-specific services is above the Gold Coast population growth rate and employment rate for clinical psychologists and medical practitioners.

-- On the Gold Coast in this same period the Gold Coast population increased by 10.3 per cent (575,629 in 2015 to 635,191 in 2020)16[1]. - Number of medical practitioners (working in all settings) employed on the Gold Coast working as a medical practitioner increased by 23.3 per cent (2,070 in 2015 to 2,552 in 2020) - Number of clinical psychologists (working in all settings) employed on the Gold Coast working as a clinical psychologist increased by 23.2 per cent (514 in 2015 to 633 in 2020)^{17[2]}.
+- During the same period, the Gold Coast population increased by 10.3% (575,629 in 2015 to 635,191 in 2020)16. - Number of medical practitioners (working in all settings) employed on the Gold Coast working as a medical practitioner increased by 23.3% (2,070 in 2015 to 2,552 in 2020).